LeifMessinger/steam-crawler/README.md

   * _steam-review-extractor.py_ DOESN'T WORK ANYMORE

-  * `./aggregate.sh` takes all the json files and merges them into one json file called `aggregated.json`
+  * `./aggregate.sh` takes all the json files and puts them in json files in `data/aggregated/`

 Column in the reviews.csv file:
   * game id